codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/input-and-output-literals-and-constants.md

 Declaring that a variable is `final` means that it cannot be reassigned once it has been initialized.
 See the example java code in the left pane.
 This is a random sentence.
 To compile and run the code, press the "Run!"
-{Run!}(sh .guides/bg.sh javac code/ch03/Literals.java java -cp code/ch03/ Literals )
+{Run!|terminal}(sh .guides/bg.sh javac code/ch03/Literals.java java -cp code/ch03/ Literals)
  If you try, the compiler gives an error.

 Variables declared as `final` are called **constants**.
 By convention, names for constants are all uppercase, with the underscore character (`_`) between words.